 Active Day Tours

 If you’re staying in a major city, there are probably plenty of daytime excursions to try.
-Look on Viator for active day tours that will require you to spend more time on your feet instead of on a bus.
-A Colombian coffee farm tour from Medellin, or a full-day Yosemite National Park tour from San Francisco are active adventures that can give you a break from the city.
+Look on the day-tour booking website Viator (our sister site) for active day tours that will require you to spend more time on your feet instead of on a bus.
+A Colombian coffee farm tour from Medellin or a full-day Yosemite National Park tour from San Francisco are active adventures that can give you a break from the city.

 Health-Focused Hotel Chains

 Kimpton Hotels offer free yoga mats for use during your stay, complete with free on-demand fitness programming.
 Yotel and Radisson Blu both have similar programming with in-room meditation videos.
-Hilton is even offering a new room category featuring in-room fitness centers; and don’t forget about the cult following Equinox has—so much so the gym brand is going to start opening hotels in 2019.
+Hilton is even offering a new room category featuring in-room fitness centers; and don’t forget about the cult following Equinox has—so much so the gym brand has its first hotel in New York City.